nodetec/relayrunner/docs/server/firewall.md

 ## Status

-To check the status of UFW run the following command:
+To check the status of UFW run:

 ```bash
 ufw status